chrmoore/garmin-run-gsheets-sync/README.md

     - Go to your GitHub repository
     - Click Settings → Secrets and variables → Actions
-    - Click New repository secret and add these three secrets:
+    - Click New repository secret and add these four secrets:

 * Secret 1: GARMIN_EMAIL
 ```